VonFaFiller/cybersecurity-homelab/docs/external-labs/018-packetdetective-pcap-analysis-cyberdefenders.md

   - named pipe name
   - RPC interface name
   - requested operation
-- I lost too much time manually browsing protocols instead of forcing the search with a targeted filter.
 - From now on, named pipe questions will be handled with filters first, not by manually sorting protocols or guessing from dissections.

 ## Notes